-Medicare Coverage for Those Under 65
+Medicare for Disabled Under 65 Years Old

-How to Get a Medicare Supplement Plan or Medicare Advantage Plan if You Receive Medicare Due to a Disability
+Medicare for Disabled Under 65: How to Get a Medicare Supplement Plan or Medicare Advantage Plan if You Receive Medicare Due to a Disability

 If you are under 65, you can be covered by Medicare if you have been a disabled beneficiary under Social Security or Railroad Retirement Board for more than twenty-four (24) months.
 You also qualify if you are disabled, over age 50, and a widow or widower.

 Medicare will normally cover approximately 80% of your medical bills.
 However, Medicare by itself leaves some gaping holes in your coverage, so you’ll want to also have a Medicare supplement plan, or a Medicare Advantage plan.

 Once you have Medicare Part B, in most states you will have an open enrollment period of six months from the time your Part B coverage goes into effect, where you are guaranteed acceptance in a Medicare Supplement plan regardless of your current or previous health status.

 Several states make at least one Medicare supplement (also known as “Medigap”) policy available for those under age 65.
 Go here to see Medicare supplement plans available to those under age 65, by state.